PurwadhikaDev/ScikitLearnGroup_JC_DS_BSD_JKT_13_FinalProject/README.md

 ## Technology
 ### Language
-This project is created using Python 3.8.5
+This project is created using Python 3.8.5 programming language.

 ### Libraries Used
 List of libraries used in the notebook are listed below.